 Two years ago, VPN.ac accused TorGuard of stealing its code.
 Although some people might not see this as a problem, the issue (according to VPN.ac) was that TorGuard had not copied the code correctly and had left consumers with security vulnerabilities.
 TorGuard denied that it had done anything wrong on purpose, claiming that a third-party developer had passed the issue on to it.

 According to TorGuard, the problem was fixed very quickly and the TorGuard platform has been completely secure since the vulnerability was patched up.
 In addition, TorGuard now runs all of its servers.
-As such, this black mark in its past is something that TorGuard has put well behind it - it is an issue that does not in any way affect users nowadays.
+Thus, there is nothing for subscribers to worry about when using TorGuard's clients.

 TorGuard's OpenVPN encryption options are formidable.
 Subscribers get a service that provides some of the highest levels of encryption on the market, with the option to drop down to nothing for tasks that don't require as much privacy.
 This gives consumers a huge amount of choice, allowing them to use the service in different ways at different times, which is fantastic.